 The Docker daemon logs do not contain any notable information, so we had to restart the docker service on the affected node.
 (During the experiments we used Docker 1.12.3, but we have observed similar symptoms in 1.13 release candidates as well.)

-OpenStack services don’t handle PXC pseudo-deadlocks
+OpenStack on Kubernetes services don’t handle PXC pseudo-deadlocks

 When run in parallel, create operations of lots of resources were failing with DBError saying that Percona Xtradb Cluster identified a deadlock and the transaction should be restarted.